Tennant Creek Mining and Gas Projects

 A number of dedicated fossicking areas are located throughout Central Australia to encourage more people to seek out the hidden treasures.
 The online STRIKE and GEMIS platforms support fossickers with the latest tenure and geoscience information.

-Fossickers can also access information and a large range of maps and historical reports on mining and exploration undertaken around the Territory on the NTG’s Fossicking in the Northern Territory website.
+Fossickers can also access information and a large range of maps and historical reports on mining and exploration undertaken around the Territory on the NT Government’s Fossicking in the Northern Territory website.

-The Tennant Creek Regional Economic Development Committee (REDC) requested the Department of Tourism and Culture (DTC) to investigate the potential for development of a tourism Mining Heritage Trail on old mining areas previously rehabilitated through the Department of Primary Industry and Resources (DPIR) Legacy Mines Remediation Projects.
+The Tennant Creek Regional Economic Development Committee requested the Department of Industry, Tourism and Trade (DITT) to investigate the potential for development of a tourism Mining Heritage Trail on old mining areas previously rehabilitated through the Legacy Mines Remediation Projects.
 This request recognises Tennant Creek’s rich and varied mining history dating back to the 1930’s, having at one stage been the third largest gold producing area in Australia with over 210 tonnes of gold mined in the area.

 Many accessible mining relics, artefacts and other viewable assets exist in the Tennant Creek region all of which can combine to offer a valuable tourism experience.

-DTC and DPIR are working together to identify old mining areas that may be suitable for incorporation into tourism Mining Heritage Trails.
-The departments are also working with the Central Land Council (CLC) and through them with traditional owners to ensure appropriate appreciation and handling of cultural sensitivities relating to any proposed development on the final site location.
+DITT are working to identify old mining areas that may be suitable for incorporation into tourism Mining Heritage Trails.
+The department are also working with the Central Land Council and through them with traditional owners to ensure appropriate appreciation and handling of cultural sensitivities relating to any proposed development on the final site location.
 This initiative is being supported by the local mining industry and includes returning the Battery Hill battery to operating condition.

 In February 2018 the NT Government announced a tourism stimulus package to attract more visitors and create more jobs across the Northern Territory.
 As part of the stimulus package $5.5 million was allocated to Tennant Creek to revitalise and improve visitor experience.
 As part of this stimulus the Visitor Information Centre located at the Battery Hill Mining Centre was identified for upgrade works and improved interpretation of the mining history will also be included.
 A Mining Heritage Trail was also identified as a project.
 The Central Land Council and traditional owners will determine the location of trails and interpretation.

-The NT Geological Survey (NTGS) within DPIR is supporting the growth of the exploration industry in the Barkly region to bring forward the next generation of major resource discoveries in the region.
+The NT Geological Survey (NTGS) within the Department of Industry, Tourism and Trade is supporting the growth of the exploration industry in the Barkly region to bring forward the next generation of major resource discoveries in the region.
 The Territory Government’s 4-year (2018-2022), $26 million Resourcing the Territory initiative, includes a range of pre-competitive geoscience programs to support the growth of exploration for a range of commodities around Tennant Creek and throughout the Barkly region.

 Investment in publicly available geoscientific information attracts exploration activity by highlighting areas of favorable potential, lowering exploration risk and increasing exploration efficiency to make exploration investment more attractive.